 The Canon 50mm f/0.95 was introduced by Canon in 1961.
 According to the Canon online camera museum, “It had the largest aperture in the world for photographic lenses available in the market at the time.”
 It is affectionately known as the Canon “Dream Lens.”
 Today, the Dream Lens has become one of the most well known lenses of its era.T he “Dream Lens” is famous for its out-of-focus rendering that offers smooth bokeh and extremely shallow depth of field, which combines to produce the “Dreamy” effects.

+This lens was one of the standard lenses for Canon 7 rangefinder linkage cameras.
+It has an astonishingly large aperture of f0.95.
+Because it is about four times faster than the human eye, this lens is known as the “dream lens” and is widely talked about.
 The F0.95 is the fastest aperture for full frame 50mm that you can find in the market today.
 Unlike the Leica 50mm f0.95 ASPH, The canon 0.95 is an old lens, old technology back in 1960’s , high in demand collectable item today, also very hard to find one in good condition.

 It is a very expensive lens and prices go up all the time.
 The Canon is no longer make it and I seriously doubt that people will ever lose interest for the lens.
 My lens is the standard Canon 50mm F0.95 Lens and approximately 20000 units were produced.
 However, a significantly less number of units remained today.